lucatume/wp-browser/docs/modules/WPLoader.md

 ```

 Codeception will generate the `tests/my_suite/Acme/UserTest.php` class.
-The class extends the `Codeception\TestCase\WPTestCase` class provided by wp-browser; this looks like a normal PHPUnit test case but has some perks due to it's _mixed breed_ nature.
+The class extends the `lucatume\WPBrowser\TestCase\WPTestCase` class provided by wp-browser; this looks like a normal PHPUnit test case but has some perks due to it's _mixed breed_ nature.
 Understanding them might help you work with it:

 * WordPress is installed and configured for the tests **before** the test case is loaded; WordPress defined functions and classes (and those of the plugins and themes loaded with it) will be available in the `setUpBeforeClass` method.